portainer/agent/README.md

 * from the filesystem
 * from the cluster (if joining an existing Edge agent cluster)

 If no Edge key was retrieved, the agent will start a HTTP server where it will expose a UI to associate an Edge key.
+After associating a key via the UI, the UI server will shutdown.

 For security reasons, the Edge server UI will shutdown after 15 minutes if no key has been specified.
 The agent will require a restart in order to access the Edge UI again.